NicolasKheirallah/NextJs-M365-Blog/data/blog/how-to-upgrade-to-powershell-7-and-pnp-powershell-nightly.md

 ![Assets lib](/static/images/assets/permissions-pnp.png)

-Accept the permissions and then you can start using your PnP powershell as usual :)
+Accept the permissions and then you can start using your PnP powershell as usual :relaxed:

 Resource: